polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## Support

-If you have a support request of private nature, you can send me an email at [thomas@servergardens.com](mailto:thomas@servergardens.com).
+If you have a support request of private nature, you can send us an email at [thomas@servergardens.com](mailto:thomas@servergardens.com).
 If you want to submit a feature request or a bug report, you can do such through the project's [GitHub Issues](https://github.com/polterguy/magic/issues).